cigroup-ol/metaopt/README.rst

 MetaOpt comes with a number of `examples, which you can view in the docs`_, but you can also run them locally.

 .. _examples, which you can view in the docs: http://metaopt.readthedocs.org/en/latest/examples/index.html

+To install MetaOpt's example dependecies and run an example from a working copy:

 .. code:: bash